avatar-kaleb/kalebmckelvey-site/blog/the-subtle-art-of-decision-making-take-your-decisions-to-the-next-level.md

 Because I decided to go to JMU, I joined my fraternity which led to attending a conference sponsored by GE.
 I was asked to apply to GE's leadership program and was hired, leading to many amazing experiences with amazing people!

-Decisions we make lead to real consequences in our life, good, bad, and in-between.
+Decisions we make lead to real consequences in our lives--good, bad, and in-between.
 Doing our best to make the big decisions wisely can lead us through the correct paths as we make our journeys to achieve!

 ## How Does Our Brain Make Decisions?

-When we are making a new decision, our brain has "two" systems that handle new thoughts for us.
+When we are making new decisions, our brains have "two" systems that handle new thoughts for us.

 ### The Two Systems